-As a bee farmer, one of the greatest challenges you have to be prepared for is bee diseases.
+As a honey bee farmer, one of the greatest challenges you have to be prepared for is bee diseases.
 It might sound ludicrous because insect ailments are not exactly widely discusses.
 However, just because they are not as famous as cattle diseases it doesn’t make them any less devastating.

 The problem with bee diseases is that they act very fast and are often lethal.
 The fact that bees are tiny and in the thousands might also make it a bit more difficult for you as the beekeeper to catch signs of the problem early enough to do something about it.
 To make your work easier, below is a comprehensive guideline to help you identify and deal with bee diseases.